Athena-Home-Loans/keydra/README.md

 Keydra allows you to automatically rotate your secrets on a schedule you define.
 Since it's all automated, it's easy to rotate your service account and API keys much more frequently than you do today.
 Like, everyday!

-This significanty decreases the period of time an attacker has to use compromised credentials, and lowers the risk for your organisation.
+This significantly decreases the period of time an attacker has to use compromised credentials, and lowers the risk for your organisation.
 Security FTW!

 It runs as a Lambda function in AWS, and has two main functions:
 1. Rotate: Change a secret